-Carbon credit streaming agreements are agreements that are expected to be settled through the delivery of carbon credits.
-The contractual arrangements, in certain circumstances, could result in the Company receiving cash upon expiry of the contracts.
-Additionally, the Company's business model for these agreements is to take delivery of the carbon credits and subsequently sell them for purposes of generating a profit.
+Specifically, the application of accounting standards for carbon credit streams and royalties is relatively new and developing and each carbon credit stream or royalty has its own unique terms and significant judgment is required to assess the appropriate accounting treatment.
+Currently, the Company's streaming agreements are agreements that are expected to be settled through the delivery of carbon credits although the contractual arrangements, in certain circumstances, could result in the Company receiving cash upon expiry of the contracts.
 Accordingly, the carbon credit streaming agreements are accounted for as financial instruments.
 These agreements are initially and subsequently measured at fair value through profit or loss.
-At each reporting date, the fair value of each active contract is calculated using internal discounted cash flow models taking into consideration the contractual terms of the underlying project agreements that rely on the recent trading prices for comparable carbon credit methodologies and vintages and overall market volatility of voluntary carbon credit pricing.
-Other variables that impact the fair value of carbon credit streaming agreements and timing of the delivery and sale of the verified carbon credits, changes in expected costs and cash flows associated with the contract, changes in the riskfree interest rate, other factors affecting the project or project partner, other factors affecting the buyers of the carbon credits and their creditworthiness, other factors affecting the carbon credit streaming agreements, other factors affecting cost and availability of capital, and other potential factors.
+At each reporting date, the fair value of each active streaming contract is determined using discounted cash flow models taking into consideration various observable and unobservable inputs, including the expected volumes and timing of the delivery and sale of verified carbon credits, assumptions around carbon credit pricing, an applicable risk-adjusted discount rate and other contractual terms of the agreement.

+Other variables that impact the fair value of carbon credit streaming agreements and royalty agreements include the expected volumes and timing of the delivery and sale of the verified carbon credits, changes in expected costs and cash flows associated with the contract, changes in the risk-free interest rate, other factors affecting the project or project partner, other factors affecting the buyers of the carbon credits and their creditworthiness, other factors affecting the carbon credit streaming or royalty agreements, other factors affecting cost and availability of capital, and other potential factors.